Aruba Police Force: Susan McCormick case

 On February 10, 1996, the KPA faced the first recorded random homicide of a tourist on Aruba.
 47-year-old Susan McCormick was an American bartender from Hampton Bays, New York who was found dead at a roadside near the Steamboat restaurant with a bullet in her neck and her wallet still on her person.
 Officials from the hotel where McCormick had been staying had reportedly told her family that she had died in a car accident.
 The police were initially puzzled and refused to publicly discuss the case, but told McCormick's sister Sharon Hoyt that there was no sign of a robbery.
 On February 16, three local youths aged 15, 18, and 19 were arrested after two informants came forward.
 One of the teens who intended to rob her waved a .38-caliber pistol, which accidentally fired, and fled the scene by car.
 McCormick's brother-in-law Jim Sofranko, who visited the site of the shooting in search of clues, stated, "I don't think they expected the gun to go off.
 She was just in the wrong place at the wrong time."
 Sofranko said the police told him of another case years ago in which a honeymooning groom killed his bride for the insurance money and that "this was the biggest case they ever had."

 Mansur family arrests

 In October 1997, the Aruba Police Force arrested four men, including Eric and Alex Mansur of the powerful Mansur family, for extradition to the United States.
 They were among 85 individuals indicted in the U.S. District Court of Puerto Rico on federal charges of involvement in a Caribbean money laundering ring following an FBI sting called Operation Golden Trash.

+Natalee Holloway disappearance

+Natalee Ann Holloway (October 21, 1986 – disappeared May 30, 2005; declared dead January 12, 2012) was an 18-year-old American teenager whose mysterious disappearance made international news after she vanished on May 30, 2005, in Aruba.
+Holloway lived in Mountain Brook, Alabama, and graduated from Mountain Brook High School on May 24, 2005, days before the trip.
+Her disappearance resulted in a media sensation in the United States.
+Her remains have not been found.
+Joran Van der sloot and two other individuals, Deepak Kalpoe and his brother Satish Kalpoe, were thought to have been involved in her disappearance.
+There were rumors that a botched police investigation significantly reduced the chances of finding what happened to Natalee and from getting information from the 3 men last seen with her.